datajoint/datajoint-matlab/docs-parts/manipulation/1-Insert_lang1.rst

-The ``insert`` method inserts any number of entities in the form of a structure array with field attributes corresponding to the attribute names.
+The ``insert`` method inserts any number of entities in the form of a structure array with field names corresponding to the attribute names.

 For example